-Focus Area Strategic Objective Action Description Diverse, Inclusive & Engaged Community ngaged ngricingte in government or Youth Advisory Committee The research and implementation of a "Youth Council" or "Youth Advisory Committee" that will increase the opportunity for youth to participate and have a voice in their local government.
+Focus Area Strategic Objective Action Description Diverse, Inclusive & Engaged Community Increase opportunities for youth to participate in government.
+Develop and Implement Youth Council or Youth Advisory Committee.
+The research and implementation of a "Youth Council" or "Youth Advisory Committee" that will increase the opportunity for youth to participate and have a voice in their local government.
 Active & Healthy Community Work with the community to develop a plan that addresses recreational opportunities to meet the needs of a growing community.
 Parks & Recreation Master Plan (PRMP).
 Complete a PRMP to identify facility, programming and recreation needs within the community.
 Ensure that a high level of community engagement through multiple engagement techniques is used.
 The PRMP will direct a number of strategic objectives and actions during the 2022-2025 Strategic Plan.
 Innovative Development Economic development to become a community with a diversified and vibrant economy.
 Develop and implement economic development plan.
 Continued development of an economic development plan that implements policy to support local and regional economic development.
 Safe & Caring Community Develop and grow Emergency Measures Organization (EMO) to ensure emergency preparedness in the community and region.
 Complete Municipal Emergency Plan.
 Completion of the White City EMO emergency plan and regular testing and updating of the plan through the White City EMO Committee.